it-dept-cis/RABET-V-Pilot/README.md

 * Aaron Wilson, Sr. Director of Election Security at The Center for Internet Security (CIS) - Steering Committee Co-Chair
 * Jerome Lovato, Testing and Certifiation Director at The Election Assistance Commission (EAC) - Steering Committee Co-Chair

-## Technology Advisory Council
+## Technology Advisory Committee

-The RABET-V Technology Advisory Council is a growing group of experts in relevant subject matter that are volunteering their time to assist in the refinement of the RABET-V process.
+The RABET-V Technology Advisory Committee is a growing group of experts in relevant subject matter that are volunteering their time to assist in the refinement of the RABET-V process.

 ## Pilot Process